 Make a salt water brine, using 1 teaspoons sea salt, per cup of warm water.

 Having the right proportion of salt to water is important.
 Not enough salt may allow unhealthy bacteria to grow.
 Too much salt will kill all the bacteria and the chilies won’t ferment.
+If you need to add more water to the jar, then add salt accordingly.

 Then you pour the salt water brine over the chillies and weight them down so they are completely submerged under the brine.